Bijaykumarmaity/Capstone-Project---Excel/README.md

-# Excel---Freshco-Hypermarket-Capstone
+# Capstone Project - Excel
-The project involves analyzing Freshco Hypermarket's data to uncover actionable insights and address specific business questions.
+The project involves analyzing a Hypermarket's data to uncover actionable insights and address specific business questions.
 Key areas of focus include Order-Level Analysis, Completion Rate trends, Customer-Level behavior, and Delivery performance, providing a holistic view of operational efficiency and customer satisfaction.